bischak/calls/README.md

 * delete action (deletes this record from the storage)
 * checkbox (disabled; checked if the time of call < current time)

-Default sort of list is by time ASC.
-User can sort by name and time.
+List can be sorted by either name or time (default).
-Below the table are 3 buttons:
+There should be three buttons below the table:
-* all -­ display all records in list
+* all -­ display all records in the list
 * next ­- display just calls in future
 * finished -­ display just calls in past